 Other partner airlines that are not part of the Oneworld alliance include:

 - Air Tahiti Nui

 - Seaborne Airlines

-If you’ll be flying on an American Airlines flight, you’ll want to decide whether you want to fly coach, Business Class, or First Class.
+For American Airlines flights, decide whether you want to fly coach, business class or first class.
 There are different award charts for each class of service.
-Once you’ve decided, you’ll also have a choice of one of the following pricing tiers:
+You’ll also have a choice of one of the following pricing tiers: